Howse Pass National Historic Site of Canada

 Existing plaque: Banff National Park of Canada, Alberta

-This pass, which links the North Saskatchewan and Colombia River systems, was known to the Indians of the area long before the arrival of the Europeans.
-It was probably used from the 18th century onwards by Kootenay Indians to gain access to the buffalo herds on the plains east of the mountains.
-In 1807, David Thompson and a North West Company party traversed the pass wich was used by the Canadian fur traders until 1810 to explore and establish posts west of the Rockies.
-Joseph Howse, the Hudson's Bay Company employee after whom the pass is named, first crossed it in 1809.
+This pass, which links the North Saskatchewan and Columbia river systems, was known to the Aboriginal peoples of the area long before the arrival of the Europeans.
+It was probably used from the 18th century onwards by Ktunaxa to gain access to the buffalo herds on the plains east of the mountains.
+In 1807, David Thompson and a North West Company party traversed the pass, which was used by the Canadian fur traders until 1810 to explore and establish posts west of the Rockies.
+Joseph Howse, the Hudson’s Bay Company employee after whom the pass is named, first crossed it in 1809.

 Description of Historic Place